EXCLUSIVE-EU regulators to clear Delta, Virgin deal unconditionally -sources

 The European Commission, which is examining the deal as the pan-European regulator, does not see competition problems, three people with knowledge of the matter said on Monday.

-Delta, the second-biggest U.S. airline by revenue, and Virgin Atlantic announced the deal in December last year, outlining a joint venture that would allow both carriers to offer more flights at Heathrow, Europe's busiest airport.
+Delta and Virgin Atlantic announced the deal in December last year.
+It involves setting up a joint venture allowing both carriers to offer more flights at Heathrow, Europe's busiest airport.

 "The European Commission is likely to approve the deal without conditions," said one of the sources, who declined to be identified because of the sensitivity of the matter.

-A Commission spokeswoman declined to comment.
-The EU competition authority is scheduled issue a decision by June 20.
+A Commission spokeswoman declined to comment and there was no immediate response from Virgin Atlantic.
+The Commission is scheduled to decide on the deal by June 20.

-Delta Air Lines and Virgin said they were awaiting approval from the Commission and had no further comment during the regulatory process.

-Analysts said the Delta-Virgin joint venture would have about 25 percent of the market between the United States and Britain, against the 60 percent share held by British Airways and American Airlines.
+U.S. regulators are also examining the deal.
+Antitrust lawyers had said the authorities may be concerned about the reduced incentive for the two airlines to compete with each other once they set up the joint venture.